superduper-io/superduper/docs/_build/html/_sources/index.rst.txt

 * Integrates PyTorch models natively to the database It allows users to work intuitively and efficiently with AI.
 * Is ready for the latest generation of AI models
-    New developments in AI imply that architectures such as `Retro <https://www.deepmind.com/publications/improving-language-models-by-retrieving-from-trillions-of-tokens>`_ and will need ready access to your data.
+    New developments in AI imply that architectures such as `Retro <https://www.deepmind.com/publications/improving-language-models-by-retrieving-from-trillions-of-tokens>`_ will need ready access to your data.
 SuperDuperDB allows users to build models which reference the database explicitly.
 * Is fully modular and allows users to